Storm Water Management

 The Oklahoma Turnpike Authority (OTA) is committed to preventing stormwater pollution.
 OTA currently operates under three stormwater permits:

 - OKS0002001 [Tulsa Phase 1]: OTA is a co-permittee with the City of Tulsa and ODOT.
 Like Oklahoma City’s permit, the Tulsa Phase 1 permit requires the permittees to develop an SWMP and an annual report.
 The most recent annual report can be found at this link.
 OTA’s primary responsibility under the Tulsa MS4 permit is the management of stormwater runoff from the Creek Turnpike maintenance facilities.
-This permit expired on October 15, 2016, and is in the process of being renewed.

 In addition to meeting the conditions in the three permits shown above, the OTA requires contractors who work on OTA projects to meet all DEQ requirements for construction permitting and stormwater management.
 Usually, this requires contractors to obtain coverage under DEQ permit OKR10: Storm Water Discharges from Construction Activities.